 - STREAM CLASSIFICATION.
-Trout waters in Allamakee County are classified into the three categories.
-Please read each definition to understand which stream segments contain catchable trout, are open to the public or require permission from property owners. - CATCHABLE STOCKED STREAMS are open to the public and stocked regularly with catchable-sized trout that measure 10 to 12 inches in length and weigh about one-half pounds. - PUT-AND-GROW STREAMS require landowner permission to fish and are stocked with fingerlings, or young trout that measure about 10-15 cm.
+Trout waters in Allamakee County are classified into three categories.
+Please read each definition to understand which stream segments contain catchable trout, are open to the public or require permission from property owners. - CATCHABLE STOCKED STREAMS are open to the public and stocked regularly with catchable-sized trout that measure 10 to 12 inches in length and weigh about one-half pounds.
+PUT-AND-GROW STREAMS require landowner permission to fish and - are stocked with fingerlings, or young trout that measure about 10-15 cm.
 These streams produce "stream-raised" trout rather than ones grown to catchable-sized in rearing stations and are only stocked once a year.
-SPECIAL REGULATION (SR) STREAMS are open to the public and can only be fished using artificial lures.
-SR Streams in Allamakee County include the lowest portion of Waterloo Creek, which has a catch-and-release regulation for all trout, as well as French Creek and the West Fork of - French Creek, which has a catch-and-release regulation for all brown trout.
-IOWA'S TROUT SEASON. lowa's trout season differs from Minnesota, Wisconsin & Illinois in that the state offers continuous year-round fishing for brook, brown and rainbow trout. - DAILY BAG & POSSESSION LIMIT.
-The daily bag limit for trout is five and the possession limit is 10. - FISHING LICENSES & TROUT STAMPS.
+RESTRICTIVE REGULATION (RR) STREAMS are open to the public and can only be fished using artificial lures.
+RR Streams in Allamakee County include the lowest portion of Waterloo Creek, which has a catch-andrelease regulation for all trout, as well as French Creek and the West Fork - of French Creek, which has a catch-and-release regulation for brown trout. ■ IOWA'S TROUT SEASON.
+Iowa's trout season differs from Minnesota, Wisconsin & Illinois in that the state offers continuous year-round fishing for brook, brown and rainbow trout.

+possession limit is 10.

+• FISHING LICENSES & TROUT STAMPS.
 Anglers who fish for trout are required to pay the trout fee in addition to an lowa fishing license.
 Both expire each year in January.
 However, children under 16 years of age may fish for free and possess trout if they fish with a licensed adult who has paid the current trout fee and they limit their combined catch to the day limit of five trout.
 If young anglers want to fish for and keep their own limit of trout, they only need to purchase the trout fee.

 There are 15 spring-fed creeks in Allamakee County that comprise over 77 miles of fishable water, three of the states 10 most-visited trout streams and the longest coldwater trout stream in Iowa known as the Yellow River.
 Located in the heart of Iowa's trout region, Allamakee County's high relief, pre-glacial landscape is home to some of the most popular trout fishing destinations in Iowa.
-Analers are attracted to this area for its high concentration of prime trout waters, fish counts, trout stocking plans and vear-round apportunities to catch brook, brown and rainbow trout, Iowa DNR efforts have also contributed to making this region of the state a world-class trout fishery.
-On average, the lowa DNR stocks approximately 50,000 catchable trout into catchable stocked streams within Allamakee County from April 1 - October 31.
+Anglers are attracted to this area for its high concentration of prime trout waters, fish counts, trout stocking plans and year-round opportunities to catch brook, brown and rainbow trout.
+Iowa DNR efforts have also contributed to making this region of the state a world-class trout fishery.
+On average, the Iowa DNR stocks approximately 50,000 catchable trout into catchable stocked streams within Allamakee County from April 1 - October 31.
 Patterson Creek is the only stream not stocked with catchable trout in July and August.
 Of the stocked catchable trout, approximately 85 percent are rainbows and 15 percent are brooks.
 The Iowa DNR also stocks over 58,000 brown trout and 50,000 rainbow trout fingerlings in put-and-grow streams.
 Pine Creek is the only stream with public owned access that is stocked with fingerling brown trout.
 In addition, excess brood trout, or adult trout that typically measure between 14 and 24 inches in length and weigh anywhere from two to eight pounds, are released into streams each year.
 For more information about lowa's stocking season, including a list of the streams that are scheduled for stocking, call the Decorah Fish Hatchery at 563-382-8324, stocking hotline at 563-927-5736 or visit the DNR website at www.iowadnr.gov.